-This is short, and entirely sets aside the first genealogy, denying in toto the premises laid down in it, as well as the proof to substantiate it, to wit., that Jesus is the son of David and Abraham, and makes him the son of God direct, by the generative powers of God, coming in direct contact with Mary, and most posi-tively declaring that Joseph had nothing to do with it whatever, thus making Jesus, accord-ness of sin for the same reason; therefore a
+This is short, and entirely sets aside the first genealogy, denying in toto the premises Isid down in it, as well as the proof to substantiate down in it, as well as the proof to substantiate it, to wit., that Jesus is the son of David and Abraham, and makes him the son of God di-rect, by the generative powers of God, coming in direct contact with Mary, and most posi-tively declaring that Joseph had nothing to do with it whatever, thus making Jesus, accordcommit adultery ?'
+Theologians tell us that Satan transgresse and by his transgression became the Davil, and was cast out of heaven.
+Then, in reason, if God should transgress laws, would he not become a devil?